Artist: Guy Ngan

 Current location: In situ

 Heritage status: TBC

-Taiaha is made of 50 interlocking parts, and weighs more that one tonne.
-For Ngan, the work symbolised the bank’s solidity and strength, symbolised by the inclusion of two stylised taiaha (Māori weapons used in ceremonial challenges and, historically, in battle).
+Taiaha is made of 50 interlocking parts and weighs more than one tonne.
+For Ngan, the work represented the bank’s solidity and strength, symbolised by the inclusion of two stylised taiaha (Māori weapons used in ceremonial challenges and, historically, in battle).
 An article in 1972 noted that this work was the biggest bronze sculpture mounted in Wellington since the War Memorial horse and rider.